mu-majid/aws-k8s-platform-blueprint/README.md

 └── SOA Record: (zone authority information)
 ```

+## Layer 3: Observability and Monitoring

+This part installs and configures many tools to help us monitor and check our cluster overall health.

+### Overview
+Automatic Data Collection (No Code Changes):

+Prometheus: Infrastructure metrics (CPU, memory, network)
+Loki + Promtail: All application logs automatically
+Pixie: HTTP traffic, database queries, service maps (eBPF magic!)

+Requires Instrumentation:

+Tempo + OpenTelemetry: Distributed tracing (needs SDK integration)

+### Details:

+Please head to the RAEDME file inside the `04_observability` folder for a more in depth insights about the tools and the over all architecture.

 ## Application Deployment

 In the `100_app` directory we have `main.tf` file which is responsible for deploying Google's Microservices Demo App.